Multi-channel content delivery

 Marketplaces

-E-commerce platforms (Amazon, Zalando, eBay, Alibaba, etc.) enforce strict format, background, metadata, and naming rules.
+E-commerce platforms (Amazon, Zalando, Ebay, Alibaba, etc.) enforce strict format, background, metadata, and naming rules.
 Cloudinary automates compliance through dynamic transformations.

 To send assets to a marketplace: